henryhallam/CC-Bootloader/README.markdown

 Build Options
 -------------

-The only option that can currently be enabled or disabled is weather to start running the user payload code after a certain timeout with no command issued over USB.
+The only option that can currently be enabled or disabled is whether to start running the user payload code after a certain timeout with no command issued over USB.
 Once a USB command is issued this timeout will be canceled and a command must be issued to explicitly start the user code.
 This option is